KDE/documentation-develop-kde-org/content/hig/simple_by_default.md

 The easier something is to remove from the app, the easier it should be to get it back.
 Use menus or sub-pages to hide features that destroy data or difficult-to-restore content so they can't be triggered by a stray click, or else use a confirmation dialog.
 Move files to the trash, don't delete them immediately.

 Offer an undo for every action that removes content not trivial to re-add.
-For cases requiring immediate deletion, employ a deferred deletion approach by postponing underlying delete operation until after the user has dismissed the option to undo it.
+For cases requiring immediate deletion, employ a deferred deletion approach by postponing the underlying delete operation until after the user has dismissed the option to undo it.

 Make the UI for undo actions dismissable and non-modal so it doesn't annoy the user.
 A [Kirigami.PassiveNotification](https://api.kde.org/frameworks/kirigami/html/classAbstractApplicationWindow.html#a8ab455ab09378a016c34f467653760e5) automatically disappears after a few seconds, and is good for cases where losing the option to undo is not catastrophic.
-[Kirigami.InlineMessage](https://develop.kde.org/docs/getting-started/kirigami/components-inlinemessages/) does not disappear automatically and is better for truly destructive actions such as deleting files.
+A [Kirigami.InlineMessage](https://develop.kde.org/docs/getting-started/kirigami/components-inlinemessages/) does not disappear automatically and is better for truly destructive actions such as deleting files.

 Finally, use [standard iconography for destructive actions]({{< relref "icons/#icons-for-destructive-actions" >}}).